trickstrr/TrCrypt/README.md

 - **Optimized for `printf`** – Ensures compatibility with `printf`-based output formatting.
 - **Heap Security** – Uses `SecureAllocator` to prevent heap dumps from revealing decrypted strings.
 - **C++11+ Compatible** – Works with modern C++ standards.
-- **SBOX Generator** - You can use the genSbox.h to generate new SBoxes and inverted SBoxes.
+- **SBOX Generator** - You can use the genSbox.h to generate new SBoxes and inverted SBoxes. by: David Canright

 ## **Usage**
 ```cpp